 Students will be required to pay the B.Sc.
 (Pharm.) practice fee.
 See Program and Course Fees.
 Students should be prepared for clinical clerkships in sites around BC and therefore should also include travel and accommodation costs for these experiences in estimating total personal expenses.

 Students must register with the College of Pharmacists of British Columbia during their first year in the Faculty.
 This registration will be completed during Term 1 of Winter Session.
-Proof of such registration will be a requirement for admission into both the Pharmacy Skills Professional Practice Centre and structured practical experience courses.
+Proof of such registration will be a requirement for admission into both the Pharmacy Skills and experiential courses.

 To qualify for the Program, students must satisfy the Faculty's English Requirement.
 To do this, students must obtain 6 credits of first-year English.
 Other English communication skills requirements are under Faculty review.
 Satisfactory completion of the Language Proficiency Index Requirement for First-Year English is prerequisite to all first-year English courses at UBC.